Purple Martins in 2023 Our Journey

 The following year was the same, 1 pair and 6 young raised again.

-My highest count was 18 pair and I felt that was plenty.
+My highest count was 18 pairs (36 adult birds) and I felt that was plenty to monitor.

 The setup now is a multi-gourd rack from S&K with 24 gourds that are mostly from S&K but I also have a couple known as Troyer Horizontals.

-An established Purple Martin colony is one of the great joys of backyard birding and I encourage anyone who is interested to give it a try.
+An established Purple Martin colony is one of the great joys of backyard birding and I encourage anyone interested to give it a try.

 female purple martin on gourd